 In March 2017, we issued \$345.0 million in aggregate principal amount of our 2022 Notes, which mature in April 2022.
 In July 2020, we used part of the net proceeds from the issuance of the 2025 Notes discussed above to repurchase \$185.0 million aggregate principal of the 2022 Notes in privately-negotiated transactions for an aggregate of approximately \$211.1 million in cash, including accrued interest.
 Holders may convert their 2022 Notes prior to maturity under certain circumstances.
 Upon conversion, holders will receive the principal amount of the 2022 Notes and any excess conversion value in cash, shares of our common stock or a combination of cash and shares, at our option.
 The fair value of the 2022 Notes is impacted by both the fair value of our common stock and interest rate fluctuations.
-As of June 30, 2020, the estimated fair value of the 2022 Notes was \$1,096 per \$1,000 principal amount.
+The 2022 Notes bear interest at a fixed rate.
+As of September 30, 2020, the estimated fair value of the 2022 Notes was \$1,149 per \$1,000 principal amount.
 See Note 9, Debt, to our condensed consolidated financial statements included herein for further discussion of the 2022 Notes.
-At June 30, 2020, all \$345.0 million of principal remained outstanding on the 2022 Notes, which was subsequently reduced to \$160.0 million after the July 2020 repurchase of \$185.0 million aggregate principal of the 2022 Notes.
+At September 30, 2020, \$160.0 million of principal remains outstanding on the 2022 Notes.